 WSU Kitsap demonstration gardens are maintained using only materials labeled for organic use; no synthetic fertilizers, insecticides or herbicides are used in an effort to have less impact on our land and water resources.

 The gardens are lovingly planned and tended by trained WSU Kitsap Master Gardeners who assist the community with their horticulture questions.
-Click on the links above on the right to see the current schedule of when Master Gardeners are present at each of the learning gardens: Our volunteers can only provide information to home gardeners.
+Click on the garden links to see the current schedule of when Master Gardeners are present at each of the learning gardens: Our volunteers can only provide information to home gardeners.
 Commercial farmers and businesses need to contact WSU Kitsap Extension office for help, 360-307-4378.

 The WSU Kitsap Master Gardener Plant Diagnostic Clinics are made possible by the generous support of the Master Gardener Foundation of Kitsap County.
 To learn more or join, visit the Foundation’s website at www.kitsapgardens.org.